Food matters

 - Pens or pencils

 - The Trussell Trust is a great place to start looking for a food bank near you.
-Around two thirds of food banks in the UK are part of their network; the remaining third are independent food banks.
 You can find details of independent food banks online.

-- Once you’ve found a food bank that’s happy to have you, and you’ve agreed on a date and time, think about what else you may need to know.
-For example, could you volunteer and help out during the visit?
-Is their building accessible?
-Are there toilets?
+- Once you’ve found a food bank that’s happy to have you visit, and you’ve agreed on a date and time, think about what else you may need to know.
+For example, such is accessibility needs, toilets or if you can help during your visit.

-- The person leading the activity should help everyone use the ‘Food bank facts’ to plan some questions to ask.
+- Ask everyone to think of any questions you may want to ask at the foodbank.
+You could use the ‘Food bank facts’ to plan some questions to ask.

 All sorts of people use food banks for lots of different reasons.